-First of all, I would like thanks to God for all the blessings received and for guide me in every step of my way and decision that I did.
-I want to express a sincere acknowledgement to my advisor Dr. Ingrid Padilla for the opportunity she has given to me to research under her guidance and supervision.
-She provides me a constant motivation, encouragement and unconditional support.
-Also, I am grateful, and recognize the incredible guidance during some point of this research, because she believed in me when I most needed it and pushed me to believe in myself.
+First of all, I would like thanks to God for all the blessings received and for guiding me every step of the way and the decisions I made.
+I want to express a sincere acknowledgement to my advisor Dr. Ingrid Padilla for the opportunity she has given to me to perform research under her guidance and supervision.
+She provided me constant motivation, encouragement and unconditional support.
+Also, I am grateful, and recognize her wise guidance during certain points of this research, because she believed in me when I most needed it and pushed me to believe in myself.
 I want to thank my committee members Dr. Raul Zapata and Dr. Eric Harmsen for their special assistance.
-I am deeply grateful to my family members and relative for their emotional support, love, for always believing in me and inspired me to finish this goal.
-Also, I would like thank to all of my friends for their unconditional support, constant motivation, housing and real friendship.
-I would like to thank to my friends and partners at the Environmental Engineering Laboratory, for all the unconditional support, advices, and transmitted knowledge and great experiences.
+I am deeply grateful to my family members and relatives for their emotional support, love, and for always believing in me and inspired me to finish this goal.
+Also, I would like to express my thanks to all of my friends for their support, constant motivation, housing and real friendship.
+I would like to thank my friends and partners at the Environmental Engineering Laboratory, for all their support, advice, transmitted knowledge and great experiences.
 I want to thank: Victor, Angel, Perla, Carlos for their collaboration in my graduate investigation.
 Also I want to express my respect, gratitude and special acknowledgment to Amilcar and Maria, who put all their effort to help me finish my experimental procedures and technical support.
-Finally, I want to thank the Department of Energy (DoE)-Savannah River (Grant Award No.DE-FG09-07SR22571) from the United States who provided the funding and the resources for the development of this research.
+Finally, I want to thank the United States Department of Energy (DoE)-Savannah River (Grant Award No.DE-FG09-07SR22571) who provided the funding and the resources for the development of this research.

 TABLE OF CONTENT